floydhub/floyd-docs/docs/guides/style_transfer.md

 ### Trying out different models

-You can also pass in the name of the checkpoint to use and the image will be style transfered accordingly:
+You can also pass in the name of the checkpoint to use and the image will be style transferred accordingly:

 ```bash
 curl -o taipei_udnie.jpg -F "file=@./images/taipei101.jpg" -F "checkpoint=udnie.ckpt"  https://www.floydhub.com:8000/MUDFXViCLArG2drppvU3nm